outfox/fennecs.tech/misc/Roadmap.md

 ### Q3 2025
-::: details `0.6.x` Stream Filters & API cleanups
-After the dogfooding period, several feedbacks and experiences influence the following:
+::: details `0.6.x` End of Beta: Stream Filters & API cleanups After the dogfooding period, several feedbacks and experiences influence the following:
 - `Stream` filters extended with the capability to filter by component values (in addition to component presence/absence).
 This is provided through a LINQ-like syntax: `Stream<...>.Where(lambda)`
 - `Streams`become record structs, and as such are more lightweight and immutable *(their control structures, not their "contents")*.